-- 29. (1) (a) The Agency shall prepare at four-yearly intervals a report in accordance with Article 10 of the Nitrates Directive and shall submit such report to the Minister. - (b) The Agency shall prepare annually a report of the results of the monitoring carried out by local authorities for the purposes of Article 8(5) of the Commission Decision of 22 October 2007 together with a concise report on water quality evolution and evaluation practice for the purposes of Article 10(1) of that Decision and shall make such reports available to the Minister for Agriculture, Fisheries and Food by June in every year.
+- 29. (1) (a) The Agency shall prepare at four-yearly intervals a report in accordance with Article 10 of the Nitrates Directive and shall submit such report to the Minister. - (b) The Agency shall prepare annually a report of the results of the monitoring carried out by local authorities for the purposes of Article 8(5) of the Commission Decision of 22 October 2007 (or the related Article in any subsequent Commission Decision) together with a concise report on water quality evolution and evaluation practice for the purposes of Article 10(1) (or the related Article in any subsequent Commission Decision) of that Decision and shall make such reports available to the Minister for Agriculture, Fisheries and Food by June in every year.

-- (2) The Agency shall undertake a review of progress made in implementing these Regulations and shall submit a report to the Minister by 31 December 2009 and every four years thereafter with the results of that review and with recommendations as to such additional measures, if any, as appear to be necessary to prevent and reduce water pollution from agricultural sources. - (3) In preparing the reports required under sub-articles (1) and (2) the Agency shall consult with the Department of Agriculture, Fisheries and Food and the co-ordinating local authority in each river basin district, and such other persons as it considers appropriate. - (4) The Department of Agriculture, Fisheries and Food and the relevant local authorities shall provide the Agency with such information appropriate to their functions as may be requested by the Agency for the purposes of these Regulations. - (5) Each monitoring programme prepared by the Agency for the purposes of Article 10 of European Communities (Water Policy) Regulations, 2003 (S.I.
-No. 722 of 2003) shall include provision for such monitoring as is necessary for the purposes of these Regulations. - (6) The Agency shall, as soon as may be but not later than 8 April 2009, make recommendations and give directions to a local authority in relation to the monitoring and inspections to be carried out, or other measures to be taken, by the authority for the purposes of these Regulations and may revise such recommendations and directions at such times thereafter as the Agency considers appropriate. - (7) The Agency shall make such recommendations and give such directions to a local authority in relation to the monitoring of water quality as are necessary for the purposes of Article 8(5) of the Commission Decision of 22 October 2007. - (8) The powers, duties and functions assigned to the Agency by these Regulations are additional to, and not in substitution for, the powers duties and functions assigned to the Agency by section 63 of the Environmental Protection Agency Act, 1992 (No. 7 of 1992) or any other statute.
+(2) The Agency shall undertake a review of progress made in implementing these Regulations and shall submit a report to the Minister by 30 June 2013 and every four years thereafter with the results of that review and with recommendations as to such additional measures, if any, as appear to be necessary to prevent and reduce water pollution from agricultural sources.

+(3) In preparing the reports required under sub-articles (1) and (2) the Agency shall consult with the Department of Agriculture, Fisheries and Food and the co-ordinating local authority in each river basin district, and such other persons as it considers appropriate.

+(4) The Department of Agriculture, Fisheries and Food and the relevant local authorities shall provide the Agency with such information appropriate to their functions as may be requested by the Agency for the purposes of these Regulations.

+(5) Each monitoring programme prepared by the Agency for the purposes of Article 10 of European Communities (Water Policy) Regulations, 2003 (S.I.
+No. 722 of 2003) shall include provision for such monitoring as is necessary for the purposes of these Regulations.

+(6) The Agency shall, as soon as may be but not later than 8 April 2009, make recommendations and give directions to a local authority in relation to the monitoring and inspections to be carried out, or other measures to be taken, by the authority for the purposes of these Regulations and may revise such recommendations and directions at such times thereafter as the Agency considers appropriate.

+(7) The Agency shall make such recommendations and give such directions to a local authority in relation to the monitoring of water quality as are necessary for the purposes of Article 8(5) of the Commission Decision of 22 October 2007 or the related Articles in any subsequent Commission Decision.

+(8) The powers, duties and functions assigned to the Agency by these Regulations are additional to, and not in substitution for, the powers, duties and functions assigned to the Agency by section 63 of the Environmental Protection Agency Act, 1992 (No. 7 of 1992) or any other statute.